 Standing Comfort and Mobility

 The enormous storage capacity of its oversized gear loops and haul loop make this an ideal choice for alpine rock or mixed climbing, as well as for long free routes in non-alpine venues.
-The options for placing your ice clippers either close to the front of the harness, or balanced in the middle (or both), was something that wasn't a choice on the Petzl Sama, Aquila, or any of the Black Diamond harnesses that we tested.
-Finally, its remarkable comfort and mobility make the AR-395a a solid choice for hitting the sport crag or gym as well.
+The options for placing your ice clippers either close to the front of the harness, or balanced in the middle (or both), was something that wasn't a choice on other harnesses.
+Its mobility makes the AR-395a a solid choice for hitting the sport crag or gym as well.

 — Andy Wellman

 Ad-free.
 Influence-free.
 Powered by Testing.

 GearLab is founded on the principle of honest, objective, reviews.
 Our experts test thousands of products each year using thoughtful test plans that bring out key performance differences between competing products.
 And, to assure complete independence, we buy all the products we test ourselves.
 No cherry-picked units sent by manufacturers.
 No sponsored content.
 No ads.
 Just real, honest, side-by-side testing and comparison.Learn More